Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Why it helps

-If you’re dealing with a large master bedroom or a combined sleeping/sitting space, you need higher airflow.
-The 211+ Auto brings big-room coverage with a simple, minimalist design and low perceived noise for its size.
+For a large master bedroom or a combined sleeping/sitting space, higher airflow matters.
+The 211+ Auto is built for bigger areas and offers strong performance with a clean, minimalist design and low perceived noise for its output.

 Good to know

-- Fabric prefilter is washable; HEPA/carbon combo filter replacements cost more than compact units.
+- The fabric prefilter is washable; replacement main filters usually cost more than compact models.

-- “Auto” adjusts fan speed using a built-in particle sensor.
+- Auto mode adjusts fan speed using a built-in particle sensor.

 Best for: large bedrooms, high ceilings, or open-plan spaces near sleeping areas.